kathyisawesome/wc-mnm-select-layout/README.md

 ### Important

-1. This is proof of concept and does not receive priority support.
+1. This is provided as is and does not receive priority support.
 2. Can not be used for a container with no maximum quantity.
+3. Please test thoroughly before using in production.